biell/alti-server/README.md

     library will now send messages to console, and to all admins who are playing the game.

+  * **recordsTypes [type1;type2;...]**<br>
+    Keep records of game types `type1`, `type2`, and so on.
+This is a commonly desired feature on coop and race map types, and not so much on other map types.
+If this string is set to non-empty, then for these maps the top 5 times will be displayed at the end of each round.
+Additionally, a team will be congratulated if they score in the top 5.

   * **rotationRE [RE]**<br>
     Not all maps need to be in the map rotation, and should only be available via an admin */changeMap* or a */vote changeMap*.